New Jersey Institute of Technology: 20th century

 A laboratory building called Colton Hall was added to the campus in 1911.

-Allan Cullimore led the institution from 1920 to 1949 transforming Newark Technical School into Newark College of Engineering (NCE), a name change that was adopted in 1930.
+Allan Cullimore led the institution from 1920 to 1949 transforming Newark Technical School into Newark College of Engineering, a name change that was adopted in 1930.
 Campbell Hall was erected in 1925.
 Due to the Depression and World War II, only the former Newark Orphan Asylum, now Eberhardt Hall, was purchased and modestly renovated in the succeeding decades.
 Cullimore left an unpublished history of the institution dated 1955.

-In 1946, about 75% of the freshman class had served in the U. S. Armed Forces.
+In 1946, about 75% of the freshman class had served in the U.S. Armed Forces.
 Cullimore Hall was built in 1958 and two years later the old Weston Hall was razed and replaced with the current seven-story structure.
 Doctoral level programs were introduced in 1960.
 Six years later, in 1966, an 18 acre, four-building expansion was completed.

 With the addition of the New Jersey School of Architecture in 1973, the institution had evolved into a technological university, offering a widening range of graduate and undergraduate degrees and an increasing focus on research and public service.
 William Hazell, president at the time, decided the school's name should be changed to more clearly reflect its ongoing evolution.
 Alumni were solicited for suggestions.
 The winning suggestion was submitted by Joseph M. Anderson (1925).
 Anderson's suggestion, New Jersey Institute of Technology, emphasized the increasing scope of educational and research initiatives at the institution.
 The Board of Trustees approved the name change in September 1974.
 Newark College of Engineering officially became New Jersey Institute of Technology on January 1, 1975.
 The Newark College of Engineering name was retained for NJIT's engineering school.

 The establishment of a residential campus and the opening of NJIT's first dormitory (Redwood Hall) in 1979 began a period of steady growth that continues today under an evolving Master Plan.
 Two new schools were established at the university during the 1980s, the College of Science and Liberal Arts in 1982 and the School of Industrial Management in 1988.
 The Albert Dorman Honors College was established in 1994, and the newest school, the College of Computing Sciences, was created in 2001.
 Also, three residential halls, Cypress, Oak, and Laurel which house about 1500 students in total, were placed in service in the 1990s.